Tropes associated with the main characters in general:

 Single-Target Sexuality: Both her and Kazumi are interested in Ryouta, and he's generally the only guy they will talk to for an extended period of time, much to the chagrin of his male classmates.

 Smarter Than You Look: She may seem totally clueless at times, but Ryōta notes that it's just because she never studied, certainly not because she is stupid.
-And lo and behold, after a few months at school she goes from being unable to read kanji to top of the class!
+And long and behold, after a few months at school she goes from being unable to read kanji to top of the class!

 Suspiciously Specific Denial: In a Flash Back at the beginning of episode 2, Ryouta asks Kuroneko if she's looking forward to going to the beach on a field trip.
 She says she isn't, but he immediately calls her out on wearing an inflatable tube while stargazing.